 The hilltop town of Roussillon in Provence is often regarded as one of the most beautiful towns of Provence.
 This famous Provence town, is very popular among tourists for the breathtaking views and the famous ochre coloured buildings.
 Probably the best time of day to visit this picturesque village is just before sunset, as sunlight throws lots of different shades upon the walls of the houses.
 Spending time wandering the narrow, winding streets is a relaxing experience and it is easy to soak up the joys of provincial life away from the hustle and bustle.Roussillon is situated close to Avignon.
 From the village of Roussillon, France, you can enjoy beautiful views of the surrounding National Park du Luberon and the local landscape has led to comparisons being made to Colorado in the USA (it is often referred to as the 'French Colorado'!).
 The town only has about 1,300 inhabitants, and it it initially grew prosperous from the local ochre deposits that were mined nearby the village for centuries.

-Where to go, South of France: around Nimes and Avignon
+Where to go in 2020, South of France: around Nimes and Avignon

 Pont Du Gard - Roman Aqueduct